Codseeker

-Codseeker was a fishing schooner launched in April, 1877 that capsized east of Cape Sable Island, at the southwestern tip of Nova Scotia.
+Codseeker was a Canadian fishing schooner launched in April 1877 and capsized the following month east of Cape Sable Island, at the southwestern tip of Nova Scotia, resulting in the loss of four lives.
+The ship is primarily remembered for its two crew members who remained trapped inside the hull until being rescued three days later.
+Codseeker was later repaired and returned to service; its ultimate fate is unclear.

 Description

-The schooner Codseeker was constructed at Port Clyde, Nova Scotia in 1877 by Thomas Coffin & Company.
-At the time, the Coffin's were known for their beautifully crafted ships, mostly schooners and square-rigged ships which sailed all over the world.
+The schooner Codseeker was constructed at Port Clyde, Nova Scotia, in 1877 by Thomas Coffin & Company.
+At the time, the Coffins were known for their beautifully crafted ships, mostly schooners and square-rigged ships which sailed all over the world.
 She was a wooden vessel, constructed for the profitable, yet dangerous fishing along the coasts of Nova Scotia and Newfoundland.

 The schooner was 58 ft 6 in long, with a beam that reached 18 ft 5 in.
 Codseeker had a net gross ton of 42 and registered ton of 29.5.
-The vessel sailed with the standard rigging and gaf topsail.
+The vessel sailed with the standard rigging and gaff topsail.
 A schooner with her dimensions would have required a certain amount of ballast to combat lateral forces against the sail.
 However, Codseeker was not built with the customary amount of counterbalance, most likely due to the schooner's depth.